celvinren/golang_cicd/README.md

 >>- go to ec2->security group, edit inbound rule for the security group name with ALB, change the port to 80
 >>- go to ec2->load balancing, click on listeners and edit the port to 80
 >>- click on description, look for the dns name, which is the load balancing domain, and you can visit by this link

+## To sum up, the principle is:
+1. provisioning the ecs cluster first
+2. write dockerfile in your project and build the docker image
+3. push the docker image to aws repository cluster will deploy according to the task definition, then done.